-If you’ve found this website, chances are that you’re a musician that has been experiencing some strange symptoms recently.
+If you’ve found this homepage, chances are that you’ve been experiencing some strange symptoms recently when playing your instrument.

 Musician’s Focal Dystonia: a common condition

-I hope the information in these pages is helpful to you.
+I hope that the information you find on this page is helpful to you!